The Core Elements of Fiction Writing

 Get Ready to Write

-Better real late to never, sorry I didn’t get to post this belated writing hub from my spring half-day conference this past spring and summer.
-This was one of the last conference sessions I took back then and jotted down plenty of notes to share.
-This is just handy and timely, since Nanowrimo is just around the corner.
+Better late to never, sorry I didn’t get to post this belated writing hub from my spring half-day conference a decade ago.
+This was one of the last conference sessions I took and jotted down plenty of notes to share.
+This is handy and timely, since Nanowrimo is around the corner this fall.
 You can use it for Nano, Camp Nano/Julno, or writing at your own pace.
 This course was accompanied with a workbook via the free Udemy self-paced course, since we’ve gotten a free waiver.
-In actuality, it would cost you $50 to take the course.
-I’ll included two screenshot of what the sheets of the workbook looks like, so you can make one at home and tailor it to your own fashion.
+In actuality, it cost $50 to take the course.
+I'd included two screenshots of what the sheets of the workbook looked like, so you can make one at home and tailor it to your own fashion.

 A Page From the Virtual Workbook